justinmahar/gatsby-starter-mdx-launchpad/README.md

     isPermanent: true
 ```

+> Note: Depending on your configuration, redirects usually only work once a project is deployed (and not in a development environment).

 ## Site Settings

 This starter has a YAML file containing all site settings defined in `src/settings/setting.yml`, including site metadata.